Coronavirus (Covid-19)March 14, 2020 2021-08-26 21:18

 How is the virus transmitted?

 The virus is thought to be largely transmitted via inhalation of airborne droplets.
-The fatality rate is estimated to be around 1% (which is less than SARS which was around 10%) but even this may be an overestimate because many infected people may not have symptoms and therefore not be tested or aware.
-However, the number of cases looks very likely to increase.
+The fatality rate is estimated to be less than 1% (which is less than SARS which was around 10%) but even this may be an overestimate because many infected people may not have symptoms and therefore not be tested or aware.

 Who is most at risk?

 The elderly, people with complex health issues and reduced immunity seem to be at highest risk of serious consequences.
 This is highly relevant to Together Against Cancer as a cancer charity because we support clients with cancer and their carer face-to-face.
-So, it is only sensible to be cautious and vigilant.
-This policy will be regularly updated in line with changes in the situation and government guidance.
+So, it is only sensible to be cautious.
+This policy will be regularly updated.

 Advice to clients/visitors to the Health & Wellness Centre